Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 ) external returns (uint256[] memory signedStakes, address[] memory signers);
 ```

 Verifies an ECDSA certificate by checking individual signatures from operators.
-Each individual operator must sign off on a `signableDigest` given by [`calculateCertificateDigest`](#calculatecertificatedigest).
+Each individual operator must sign off on a `signableDigest` given by [`calculateCertificateDigest`](#calculatecertificatedigest). **The `referenceTimestamp` of the certificate is used to get the operators and their stake weights for certificate verification.**

 *Process*:
 * Validates the certificate timestamp against staleness requirements